KEINOS/parsedown-extension_table-of-contents/README.md

 $Parsedown = new \ParsedownToC();

-// Parses '[toc]' tag to ToC if exists
+// Parse Markdown and the '[toc]' tag to HTML
 $html = $Parsedown->text($text_markdown);

 echo $html .
 PHP_EOL;